lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 #### Catch errors in course materials

-If you find an error in any of the course materials (typo, incorrect statement, etc.), make a post in Piazza (in TODO way).
+If you find an error in any of the course materials (typo, incorrect statement, etc.), make a post in Piazza with the `errors-in-course-material` tag.
 If it is really an error, you get a quarter of a point.
 Only the first person to post about an error gets the points.
 You can earn a max of 1 total point toward your 100 for the course (for four errors).